Years of crappie fishing have lead to me discovering a few tips and tricks to help one find fall crappie, one of my favorite eating fish.

 Whether you are a seasoned angler or a weekend warrior, you can easily find crappie by identifying a few key features.
-Remember, intimate knowledge of a lake does help you find the fish but even on a new body of water you will be able to find some crappie this fall season if you follow the below-listed tips and tricks.
+Remember, intimate knowledge of a lake does help you find the fish, but even on a new body of water you will be able to find some crappie this fall season if you follow the tips and tricks below.

 From Timber to Rock Bottom, Cover Is King

 On all bodies of water, one thing holds true for fall crappie, cover is king!
 So using this simple knowledge we will dissect a few key areas to target when you're looking for your fall crappie fix.
 Wherever the year's young baitfish hide and congregate, we will be able to bring in numbers of slab crappie this fall.
 Most of the same areas that held fish in the spring may still produce if you keep an eye out for these features: